 - 7. Diagram the corporate governance structure and ownership structure of the new (merged) company. - 8.
 This case study identifies which corporate governance issue(s)? - 9.
-Do you see any relationship between this case and the Skandia case (2003)? - 10.
+Do you see any relationship between this case, the Skandia case (2003) and the Olympus case (2011)? - 10.
 Which corporate governance issues should the Swedish Corporate Governance Code address?